jianlin1992/95702_Moss/README.md

 ```
 soltion_directory
 |- Project1Task1student1
-   |- classA.java
+   |- classA.javaz
    |- ...
 |- Project1Task1student2
    |- ...
 |_ Project1Task1student3
    |- ...
 ```
+#####4.
 Create another folder called `base_directory`.
-- If there are sample codes provided by the faculties, add source codes into this directory.
+If there are sample codes provided by the faculties, add source codes into this directory.
 - Note: base files need be served one by one as parameters in moss.pl.

 ###Execute the Submission Program